- Hormonal Health

 Estrogen-metabolism assessment should be an essential part of a comprehensive preventive or functional health program, regardless of whether the patient is male or female.
 Each patient's individual differences, including genetic as well as environmental factors, can affect potential risk.
 Optimizing estrogen metabolism includes supporting both phase 1 and phase 2 detoxification pathways, with particular attention to single nucleotide polymorphisms (SNPs) that may be present.
 In addition, xenoestrogens and toxin exposure will affect the metabolism of estrogen.

 The literature supports using estrogen metabolism assessment and optimization as part of a cancer prevention program.
 Are you doing all you can to assess your patient's individual risk?
-If not, join us for this informative LIVEGDX presentation.

 - Discuss the role of estrogen metabolism in the evaluation of hormone-related cancer risk